 More Fun Adventures Indoors

-It’s mid-afternoon and you have a couple of hours.
-Perfect timing to take a food tour around one of our popular historic or contemporary districts.
+Take a food tour around one of our popular historic or contemporary districts.
 Tickle your tastebuds with the flavors of New Mexico, and acquaint yourself with some of our top chefs, distilleries, wineries, and breweries.

 There are many quality boutique wineries in the state.
 Northern New Mexico is home to enough of them to make for a great day’s excursion.
 And you don’t have to worry about driving.
 Let Cindy do that, and you just sip, taste, and enjoy.